AdaCore/spark2014/docs/ug/usage.rst

 In mode ``prove`` and report ``all``, |GNATprove| prints on the standard output error messages for unproved VCs, and information messages for proved VCs.

+In mode ``flow``, GNATprove prints on the standard output error messages and warnings for incorrect Globals and depends contracts, unitialized error messages, and suspicious situations such as unused assignments, missing return statements and so on.

+In mode ``all``, GNATprove behaves just as if both modes ``prove`` and ``flow`` were activated.

 |GNATprove| always generates :ref:`project statistics` in file
 ``gnatprove.out``.